thoughtbot/superglue/README.md

 'posts.0.comment.0.body'
 ```

-or use Breezy's lookahead syntax
+or find first by its attribute and value

 ```
 'posts.post_id=1.comment.0.body'